Updated: June 23, 2020

 What we are doing:

 Inside our facilities we strive to maintain a clean environment.
-Our staff is thoroughly cleaning our funeral home daily and sanitizing common touch surfaces as visitors come and go.
+Our employees are thoroughly cleaning our funeral home daily and sanitizing common touch surfaces as visitors come and go.

-We are asking our care-team, or removal personnel, to wear PPE (Personal Protective Equipment, like masks, shoe covers, gowns, and gloves) and limit their contact with people.
-As a precautionary measure, we may ask people to leave the room with your loved one, to help prevent accidental exposure to you or your family.
-After your loved one is brought into our care, we will work our hardest to allow you to see them.
+We are asking our care-team, or removal personnel, to wear PPE and limit their contact with people.
+We may ask people to leave the room with your loved one.
+We are committed to help prevent exposure to you or your family.
+After your loved one is brought into our care, we will work our hardest to allow you to see your loved one.

 What does this mean for funeral services?

-Current guidelines allow no more than 25% to gather, this includes the funeral director and clergy/celebrant.
+Current guidelines vary from county to county and each funeral home will post how many people are allowed to gather, this includes the funeral director and clergy/celebrant.
 Even with this limitation, we will encourage social distancing.
-We are working diligently to offer alternative methods that include recording services, offering live streaming, and helping to arrange other ideas.
-Friends and family that are not attending may sign the Guest Book available on our website or on our Facebook page.
+At the majority of our locations we offer live streaming so that people who are not able to attend may view the service.
+As always, friends and family that are not attending may sign the Guest Book available on our website or on our facebook page.

 Can we have a visitation?

-Visitations at this time will no longer be scheduled. – We have an obligation to adhere to the issued guidelines.
-We will allow your loved one to lie in state for visitors from 10 am – 3 pm but will maintain the limitation of 10 or fewer people in the building.
-We encourage you to call ahead to see if you can come in or schedule a time, as any lines that form outside will be dispersed.
-With the lack of visitations, families are no longer able to hear the impact their loved one had on others.
-We invite you to send a video talking about how your life was changed by their loved one, or your favorite memory.
-You may email the video to our funeral home or share on our Facebook page.
+Visitations at this time are allowed – However, we have an obligation to adhere to the issued orders, regulations or guidelines.
+With the limitations of visitations, families are no longer able to hear the impact their loved one had on others.
+We invite you to send a message or video talking about how your life was changed by their loved one, or your favorite memory.
+You may email the message or video to our funeral home or share on our facebook page.

 What about the Graveside?

-Graveside services and committal services are under the same regulations of limiting gatherings to no more than 10 people.
+Graveside services and committal services are under the same regulations as funeral services.
 Individual cemeteries may also have restrictions in place.
-Most cemeteries are not setting up chairs to help maintain social distancing.
+Some cemeteries may not set up chairs to help maintain social distancing.

 We ask that you call and set up a time for a phone conference with one of our funeral directors or pre-need specialists.
 In most cases we will be able to drop off paperwork in person for signatures or send contracts through email that may be completed and digitally signed with DocuSign.